imKokoT/simple-backup-tool/README.md

 python restore.py <your schema name>
 ```
 And backup will be restored to local paths, which you select before creating backup.
 Restore process WILL NOT delete or change all current files BUT will replace or insert all that contains in backup.
-**WARNING: if local path not exits unpack of this folder will fail, but your downloaded data will placed in *tmp* local program folder in TAR archive *your schema name.tar***.
+**WARNING: if local path not exits unpack of this folder will fail, but your downloaded data will placed in *tmp* local program folder in TAR archive *your schema name.tar* OR in *tmp/restored/your schema name* folder**.
 Also *restore.py* has additional options, see help with `python restore.py -h` option.

 # config.yaml